HalilUzer/banking-application/README.md

 - Java Swing Widget Toolkit

 ## Usage
-This is a Netbeans project open and run with Netbeans IDE.
+This is a Netbeans project open and run with NetBeans IDE.

+Tested on NetBeans IDE 8.0.2

 ## Note
 User interface language is turkish